Faithlife/FaithlifeUtility/docs/Faithlife.Utility/Scope/Create.md

 ## Remarks

-If fnDispose is null, the instance does nothing when disposed.
+If dispose is null, the instance does nothing when disposed.

 ## See Also